wodxumingxu/ottomator-agents/bolt.diy-expert/README.md

-# oTToDev Expert Agent
+# bolt.diy Expert Agent

 Author: [Cole Medin](https://www.youtube.com/@ColeMedin)

-The oTToDev Expert Agent is a specialized n8n AI agent designed to assist users with questions and issues related to oTToDev - a powerful fork of Bolt.new that enables users to choose from multiple LLM providers for web development.
+The bolt.diy Expert Agent is a specialized n8n AI agent designed to assist users with questions and issues related to bolt.diy - the official open source bolt.new that enables users to choose from multiple LLM providers for web development.

 ## Purpose

 This agent serves as a knowledgeable assistant that:
-- Answers questions about oTToDev's features and capabilities
+- Answers questions about bolt.diy's features and capabilities
 - Helps troubleshoot installation and setup issues
 - Provides guidance on using different LLM providers
-- Assists with understanding oTToDev's architecture and components
+- Assists with understanding bolt.diy's architecture and components
 - Offers support for contributing to the project

 ## Knowledge Base

-The agent's responses are based on the official oTToDev documentation, which includes:
+The agent's responses are based on the official bolt.diy documentation, which includes:
 - Installation and setup instructions
 - Available LLM integrations
 - Feature documentation